MVelascoWS/MinerDealer/README.md

 Inclusiveness with miners who do not have sufficient liquidity to operate the protocol.
 Benefiting from holding the tokens in the system by generating yield.

 ## Solution
-Load protocol design, using storage actors within FVM to consult the reputation of miners, manipulating their rewards address allowing lenders to take profits.
+Lending protocol design, using storage actors within FVM to consult the reputation of miners, manipulating their rewards address allowing lenders to take profits.

 ## User Flow
 ![alt text](https://xrlab.studio/dev/MinerDealer/Flow.jpg)